dmd-program/dmd-100-sp18/projects/open_design/discover_research.md

 You will produce a presentation with the following elements:

 1. Title Page
-   1. Primary Toy Research
+   1. Toy Research
    2. By: YOUR NAME
+   3. Date
-2. Research areas
+2. Definition
+   1. What exactly are toys and what are they for?
-   1. What toy categories did you find?
+3. What toy categories did you find?
 You can identify your own categories.
 Please include at least four categories.
+   1. Category name (you can invent this if there isn't a good one)
    2. What materials are the toys made from?
    3. Who are the intended users?
-How do you know?
-   4. What are toys and what are they for?

-Include between 5 to 20 slides.
+Include between 6 to 20 slides.
 Pease include images where possible.

 ### Exporting to a PDF format